 - a.
 Be a good employer - b.
-Consider social and environmental impacts in decision making. - c.
+Consider social and environmental impacts in all decision making. - c.
 Promote social well-being and community support. - d.
-To respect, protect and enhance our historical and cultural heritage for the community of Westland.
+Respect, protect and enhance our historical and cultural heritage for the community of Westland. - e.
+Promote, manage and operate events and activities that develop economic benefits to the Westland region.